Tseegi-N/McDypar-lexicon/README.md

 ```

 ## What is McDypar?
 McDypar (Micro Dyer's Parser) is a conceptual parser originally developed by Michael Dyer as an improvement over McELI.
-It processes sentences left to right, spawning demons—independent expectation-based processes—that bind concepts together as meaning unfolds.
-McDypar stores intermediate representations in a working memory (WM) and builds Conceptual Dependency (CD) structures that represent the semantic essence of a sentence using primitives like MTRANS, PTRANS, and INGEST.
+It processes sentences left to right, spawning demons, independent expectation-based processes, that bind concepts together as meaning unfolds.
+McDypar stores intermediate representations in a working memory (WM) and builds CD structures that represent the semantic essence of a sentence using primitives like *MTRANS*, *PTRANS*, and *INGEST*.
 These structures enable knowledge inference and reasoning.

 ## Added Lexicons
 - Mary gave John a book.